gvwilson/thirdbit/src/fiction/madica/index.md

 ## Brains!

-At least, that's what Madica *expected* would happen, but at the last second Ike rolled onto his side and put on one final burst of speed.
+At least that's what Madica *thought* would happen, but at the last second Ike rolled onto his side and put on a final burst of speed.
-They shot through the opening hatch with half a sandwich of fresh air on either side of them, bounced off the deck inside with a *clang!*, then skidded to a halt.
+They shot through the hatch,
+bounced off the deck inside with a *clang!*, then skidded to a halt.

 *Putt!
 Putt!
+Ffssss…*
-Ffssss…* Ike's jet's fizzled out for the last time.
+Ike's jet's sputtered for the last time.
-The two girls on his back clung to him and each other, waiting for their heads and stomachs to stop spinning.
-The cat, on the other hand, jumped onto the deck and began washing itself.
+The two girls on his back clung to him and each other, waiting for their heads and stomachs to stop spinning as the cat jumped onto the deck and began to groom itself nonchalantly.

-"Th-thank you," Laurellen eventually said in a trembling voice.
+"Thank you," Laurellen eventually said, her voice shaky.
 She patted Ike's side and clambered off.
 Madica slid to the gray metal deck beside her.
 "Thank you, Ike."

 "'Sokay," he yawned.
 "I' jus' gonna… take a… *snore*"

+The cat gave its paw one final lick.
+"Right," it said briskly.
+"Come along,
-"Now come with me," the cat ordered.
-"We still have a world to save."
+we still have a world to save."

 "I'm not going anywhere."
 Laurellen crossed her arms.
 "I'm staying here to look after Ike."

 The stub of the cat's tail twitched.
 "There will be rather little to look after if the world ends."

-"I said, I'm staying," Laurellen repeated.
+"I told you, I'm staying," Laurellen repeated.

-The cat glanced at Madica, who crossed her arms in imitation of her friend (and to stop herself shivering).
+The cat glanced at Madica,
+who crossed her arms in imitation of her friend
+(and to stop herself shivering).
 "Me too."

 The cat blinked.
 "Jolly good.
 The world has to end some time, I suppose.
 Might as well be today as tomorrow."
-Calmly, it resumed washing itself.
+Calmly, it resumed grooming itself.

 Laurellen sighed and nudged Madica.
 "Go ahead, we'll be okay."

 "Are you sure?"
+Madica asked,
-Madica asked, secretly wishing that her friend had asked if *she* would be okay too.
+secretly wishing that her friend had asked if *she* would be okay too.

 "I'm sure."
 She gave Madica a quick hug.
 "You go save the world for us.
 We'll be right here."

 The landing bay had only one door.
-It was three times as wide as a regular door, and twice as high, but it swung open at Madica's touch as easily as if it had been made of feathers instead of double-thick steel.
+It was twice as high as a regular door and three times as wide, but it swung open at Madica's touch as lightly as if it had been made of feathers instead of double-thick steel.
 The white-painted corridor on the other side curved away gently in both directions.
 "148-G" was stencilled in yellow opposite them.

 "Which way do we go?"
 Madica whispered.

 The cat sniffed the air, then nodded to their right.
-"There.
+"That way.
 Come along."
 It trotted away so quickly that Madica had to jog to keep up.

-148-F, 148-E, … The cat halted in front of 148-A. Beside it, on the inner wall of the corridor, was a regular-sized one with a porthole at head height.
-The cat leaped onto its handle, balancing on one rear paw with its tail and other rear leg stretched out for balance so that it could peer through the glass.
+148-F, 148-E, …
+The cat halted in front of 148-A.
+A porthole sat at head height in a regular-sized door on the inner wall of the corridor beside the letters.
+The cat leaped onto the door's handle handle and peered through the porthole glass.

 "Right," it said in a satisfied voice, hopping back down to the deck.
 "Open it up, there's a good girl."

 "Is that what we're for?
 Opening doors?"
 Madica asked, joking.

 The cat blinked.
+"Of course.
-"Yes, of course.
-It's the reason cats domesticated primates in the first place."
+It's why cats domesticated primates in the first place."

+Madica opened her mouth,
+sighed,
-Madica opened her mouth, sighed, and closed it again.
+and closed it again.
 "I'm *not* domesticated," she muttered under her breath, opening the door.

+The corrugated metal stairs on the other side went up and up.
+One hundred steps, two hundred—Madica quickly lost track.
-The stairs went up and up—one hundred, two hundred, so many that Madica lost track and started counting landings instead.
-Each one had a door on either side, and on each door hung a small green sign:
+Each small landing had a door on either side and a small green sign:
+"Greenland (all)",
+"Azores (infants)",
-"Greenland (all)", "Azores (infants)", "Tierra del Fuego (overflow)", "Istanbul (southern suburbs)".
-She stopped once or twice to look through the small windows set in the doors, but all she could see were empty shelves stretching into the distance.
+"Tierra del Fuego (overflow)",
+"Istanbul (southern suburbs)".
+She stopped once or twice to look through the small windows set in the doors, but all she could see were rows of empty shelves.

-She was panting by the time they reached the final landing.
+She was panting by the final landing.
 "At least… I'm not… cold… any more…" she gasped.

-"Ssh," the cat hissed.
-Instead of a door on each side, this landing had only one right in front of them—and it was ajar.
-Quiet voices muttered behind it too quietly for Madica to make out the words.
+"Sh," the cat hissed.
+Instead of a door on each side, this landing had only one—and it was ajar.
+Quiet voices behind it muttered too quietly for Madica to make out words.

 "What is it?" she whispered.

 "The bridge.
 The brains of the saucer.
 There are certain to be guards.
 And almost certain death.
 Let's go!"
 The cat slipped through the door on silent feet.

+Madica waited for the sound of laser blasts, crashing metal, and feline yowling.
+When none of those happened,
-Madica waited for the sound of laser blasts, crashing metal, and yowling ninja cat.
-When none came, she eased the door open a bit wider and peered around it.
+she eased the door open a bit wider and peered around it.

-The room inside was round, with a domed ceiling, and as big as her entire house.
-A single empty chair, twice the size of the one her dad sat in at home when he was reading his cookbooks, sat on a pedestal in its center.
+The room inside was round with a domed ceiling, and as big as her house.
+In its center was a single empty chair, twice the size of the one her dad sat in to read his favorite cookbooks.
 Around it were control panels covered in dials, levers, and blinking lights.
 And on top of them—

 Madica gulped.
 A square glass case sat on top of each control panel.
-And inside each case was a head.
-There were goats and pterodactyls, gorillas and pandas, something that she *hoped* was a squid, and a few she was going to pretend she had never seen, because otherwise she might have nightmares.
+Inside each case was a head.
+There were goats and pterodactyls, gorillas and pandas, and something that she *hoped* was a squid.

-Then she realized that their eyes were open.
+And their eyes were open.
 Each head was watching the control panel it was perched on and muttering quiet instructions.

 "Reduce plasma flow to engine three by five percent."

 "Resume repair on air coolant duct."

 "Transfer four shelving units from 247-C to 247-B."

-The cat was sitting in front of the big chair, its back to Madica.
+The cat was sitting in front of the big chair with its back to Madica.
 She tiptoed up beside it.
-"What—what *are* they?" she asked.
+"What *are* they?" she asked.

 "The brains of the saucer," the cat replied shortly.
 "I did say that, didn't I?"

-"I didn't think you meant it *literally*," Madica muttered, but the cat wasn't paying attention.
+"I didn't think you meant it *literally*,"
+Madica protested,
+but the cat wasn't paying attention.

 Instead, it was sniffing at the air.
 "This room smells like it's been empty for some time."
 The cat sniffed again.
 "Except for this chair.
 Something here smells familiar, like… like warm talc.
 And old coffee."

 Madica was going to make a joke—a rude one—about the kind of person (or cat) who had smelled enough chair seats that one of them could smell familiar, but instead she gasped and pointed.
 "That's my backpack!"
+Because it was,
+hanging over the back of the chair.
+Without thinking
-Because it was, hanging over the back of the chair.
-Without thinking, she took two steps forward and grabbed it.
+she took two steps forward and grabbed it.

-The heads instantly stopped muttering. *Uh oh*, Madica thought weakly.
+The heads instantly stopped muttering.
+*Uh oh*, Madica thought weakly.

+*Hiss!* *Kerchunk!*
-*Hiss!* *Kerchunk!* Hatches popped open in the base of each control panel.
-A hundred headless robot bodies stepped out, raised their arms, and began slow-marching forward as the muttering resumed:
+A hatch popped open in the base of each control panel.
+A dozen headless robot bodies stepped out, raised their arms, and began slow-marching forward as the muttering resumed.
 "Braaaains… fresh braaaains…"

 </section>